About the College

-President Kevin J. Worthen announced a university-wide initiative focused on inspired learning in August 2016.
+President Kevin J. Worthen announced a university-wide initiative focused on inspiring learning in August 2016.
 Inspired learning encompasses three sections—mentoring, innovative teaching and experiential learning.
 Experiential Learning allows students to have both educational and meaningful experiences outside of the classroom through internships, studying abroad, performances, field studies, touring and service projects.
 These experiences deepen learning and lead to inspiration.

 Faith + Works